Sarasarahhhhh/job_prediction/README.md

 # On Reasoning Behind Next Occupation Recommendation
 This repository contains code and configurations for training and evaluating language models to predict career trajectories based on education and work history.
+The dataset used for training and evaluation is proprietary and can be made available for peer review upon request.

 ## Overview